Andy4495/Windows10-on-iMac2011/README.md

 - Run Boot Camp and check both boxes
   - Boot Camp downloads software and copies it to the flash drive
   - Next, it asks to partition the drive to allocate space to Windows -- configure as you see fit
-    - In my case, I allocated 300 GB of my 500 GB SSD to Windows, since I will primarily use this as a Windows machine
+    - In my case, I allocated 300 GB of my 500 GB SSD to Windows.
+If you never intend to use the MacOS partition for anything but Boot Camp, you could allocate even more to WIndows and less to MacOS.
   - Boot Camp reboots
     - I expected it to copy the Windows installer to the USB drive.
 However, it did not.
 It will only install Windows from a physical DVD.
 - As soon as you hear the reboot chime, hold down the OPTION key until you get the boot disk selection screen.